Home >

 - speech pathologists

-- learning consultants: diversity, autism spectrum disorder/behaviour, vision impairment, hearing impairment, physical/chronic health impairment and new arrivals/refugees.
+- learning consultants: diversity, autism/behaviour, vision impairment, hearing impairment, physical/chronic health impairment and new arrivals/refugees.

 If the school believes your child would benefit from these services, the school will contact you and ask for your approval for the direct involvement of learning diversity staff with your child.
 You may contact your child’s school for more information.